-Matric Year: 2020 – Subject: DPhil Zoology – Scholarship: Indira Gandhi Scholar
+Matric Year: 2020 – Subject: DPhil Biology – Scholarship: Indira Gandhi Scholar

 Apoorva holds a Masters in Ecology (2013) from Pondicherry University and is the second Indian woman to have received the Global Fellowship in Marine Conservation by Duke University.
 For her Master’s research, she was funded by the International Otter Survival Fund (IOSF) to study the conflict situation between Smooth-coated otters and fishermen, and associated socio-economics in the Cauvery River, India.
 After her Masters and stint at Duke, she received a follow-up grant by Oak Foundation to collaborate with Conservation International, Brazil and founded the Marine Conservation without Borders initiative with her colleagues at Bahia, Brazil.